victor-pavlychko/SwiftyAppearance/README.md

 To achieve best results with `UIAppearance`, avoid inheriting from UIKit base classes directly and insert custom base classes instead.
 Consider class hierarchy like this: `UIViewController` → `AppViewController` → `UserListViewController`.
-Doing so allows applying appearance to all view controllers across the app while leaving third-party screens like SMS or mail composers intact.
+Doing so allows applying appearance to all view controllers across the app while leaving third‐party screens like SMS or mail composers intact.

 Also it is useful to create custom "background view" class to be used instead of `UIView` as a root view for most